juliomrqz/vue-warehouse/docs/en/nuxt.md

 }
 ```

-If no option is specified, the `require('store')` will be used as a default store.
-No plugin or engine will be defined.
+If no option is specified, `require('store/dist/store.modern')` will be used as a default store, supporting only modern browsers.
+No plugin or custom engine will be defined.

 ## Plugins